hachyderm/community/usage-docs/README.md

      width="600"
      alt="Pyramid of covert and overt racism, lists many supporting forms at the bottom including colorblind racism and moving to acts of violence at the top.
-Pyrmaid fully described in linked text below."
-FIXME
+Pyrmaid fully described in linked text below." />

 This image is borrowed from [the Religion and Race hub article on Overt and Covert Racism](https://www.r2hub.org/library/overt-and-covert-racism).
 The article fully describes each of the terms and concepts listed on the